andyguestysj/prog03/_docs/topics/1-memory/prim-obj2.md

 ---
-title: Stack vs Heap
+title: Primitives vs Objects II
-permalink: /docs/stack-heap/
+permalink: /docs/prim-obj2/
 ---

-### Why are objects and primitives different
+### Why objects and primitives different
 Primitive variables are small and of known size
 * They can be passed very quickly by variable
 * Removed automatically with the frame